 Best Clay Mask For Oily And Sensitive Skin: Paula’s Choice Skin Balancing Oil-Absorbing Mask ($22.00)

 Clays have a dark side: when they absorb TOO much oil, they can dry out and irritate sensitive skin.
 That doesn’t happen with Paula’s Choice Skin Balancing Oil-Absorbing Mask.
 While Kaolin and bentonite clays soak up excess oil, colloidal oatmeal (yes, that’s oats!) and bisabobol soothe irritations.
 Plus, Paula also added glycerin and other moisture magnets to add moisture to the skin.
 The result?
 A matte, soft complexion.

 Related: 9 Ways To Soothe Sensitive Skin

 Best Mess-Free Clay Mask: Niod Flavanone Mud (£29.00)

 If I could only use one class mask for the rest of my life, it’d be Niod Flavanone Mud.
 It’s totally mess-free.
 I’m not kidding.
-Usually when I use a clay mask, my sink gets all my muddy.
-After I’ve done with my skincare, I have to clean that mess up.
+Usually when I use a clay mask, my sink gets all muddy.
+After I’m done with my skincare, I have to clean that mess up.
 Ugh.
 This does NOT happen with this clay mask.
 It uses a new dispersion mechanism that allows you to apply way less product.
 Translation: it’s easier to remove and feels more comfortable on the skin.
 While it’s on, it doesn’t feel like it’s cracking up and you can’t move your face.
 But what the heck does it contain?
 Clays to absorb excess oils, antioxidants to fight premature aging and soothing ingredients to calm down irritations.
 Niod has thought of everything!

 Related: Niod Flavanone Mask Full Review